ldn-softdev/jtc/README.md

       }
    ]
 }
 bash $
 ```

 ##### Update (replace) (`-u`) and insert (`-i`) options:
 Each of those options supports 4 types of parameters:
 1. file (e.g.: `-i file.json`)
 2. string-json (e.g.: `-i '{"pi": 3.14 }'`
 3. cli line (e.g.: `-e -i date \| xargs -I% echo \"%\" \;` )
 4. walk-path from source JSON (e.g.: `-i'<url>l+0 [-1] [name]'`)

 \- every of those options parameters must represent a valid JSON.
 \- the behavior for both options also could be modified by option `-m`
-\- additionaly, together with parameter type 4 an option `-p` could be used, which turns it into _move_ operation
+\- additionally, together with parameter type 4 an option `-p` could be used, which turns it into _move_ operation